runonbitcoin/walleteering/guide/02-purse.md

 If your wallet performs any network calls, consider adding retries and timeouts, because if the purse fails to pay for a transaction, then jigs will be rolled back.
 While application developers are expected to plan for this, you can minimize the chances of it happening by improving your wallet's robustness.
 Run will wait forever if necessary when calling your purse, so a robust implementation is in your hands.

 Many wallets only work on mainnet.
 It is a good idea to ask the user to specify which network to use when creating the wallet because this ensures they don't accidentally use the wallet on the wrong network.
-The only other way to differentiate between mainnet and testnet transactions is by querying its inputs.
+The only other way to differentiate between mainnet and testnet transactions is by querying the inputs, but there may not always be one.

 Finally, Run works in both the browser and node.
 If your wallet also supports both, now would be a good time to add a build tool like `webpack` or `rollup` to build your adapter in both environments.
 Be sure to test both too!

 ## Where to go from here?

 Congratulations!
-Feel free to share your purse with developers already.
-I'm sure even just having purse functionality will be helpful.
+Feel free to share your purse with developers.
+Even without the `Owner API`, the ability for your wallet to pay for Run transactions is likely to be useful.
 When you're ready, continue on to [Chapter 3: Implementing Owner](03-owner.md).

 For some extra challenges: